 Also near the top of the page are pie charts displaying aggregated information about the assets in the Assets table below.
 With these charts, you can see an overview of your vulnerability status as well as interact with that data to help prioritize your remediations.

-If you use Dynamic Discovery (see Managing dynamic discovery of assets), the Assets page displays two separate asset tables.
+If you use Dynamic Discovery, the Assets page displays two separate asset tables:

 IP addresses are not listed for mobile devices.
 Instead the column displays the value Mobile device for each of these assets.